mbax4qf3/CSC/README.md

 ## Efficient Counting Shortest Cycles on Dynamic Graphs

 This work is to evaluate the shortest cycle counting through a vertex with 2-hop labeling.
-The files provide the implementation of our Bipartite-Conversion algorithm **HL-SCCnt** and edge insertion update algorithm **IncCNT**.
-For dynamic maintenance, minimality of index can be selected to be minimal or redundant.
-An example graph and its related files are provided, run "*sh run_script.sh*" to run the example.
+The files provide the implementation of our Bipartite-Conversion hub labeling algorithm and edge insertion/deletion update algorithm.
+An example graph and its related files are provided, run "*sh run_script.sh*" to run the examples.

 ****
 * Author: Qingshuai Feng